 Above: an example of augmented reality

-The overwhelming success of Pokémon Go shows that AR is here to stay.
+The overwhelming success of Pokemon Go provides an interesting case study.
 In less than a month, Pokémon Go generated over 30 million app downloads, $1.6 million in revenue from the iOS store per day, and increased Nintendo's value by over $9 billion.
-These staggering numbers not only show the drastic popularity of the game, but that the general public is willing to commit to AR technology.
+Of course, Pokemon Go ended up losing momentum rather quickly, but these statistics show that AR technology has the ability to make a significant impact among consumers.

 Why Should Event Planners Care?